Chuck, Wilson and the emergence of artificial minds in human-AI conversations

 \section{Conclusion}

 Illusionism about LLM characters asserts that the appearance of minded and psychologically continuous characters in human-LLM conversations is an illusion because multiple models, or multiple pathways through an MoE model, may be involved in producing the character’s behaviour, thus rendering psychological continuity impossible.
+This argument assumes that mindedness and psychological continuity are features of the LLM underlying the character.
+Against this view, we have argued that LLM characters are plausibly minded and psychologically continuous according to an interpretationist account of mindedness, whereby a character is minded if they exhibit real psychological patterns which allow for accurate, robust and tractable prediction of the character’s behaviour.

-This argument assumes that LLMs are solely responsible for simulating characters.
-Against this view, we have argued that the mindedness and psychological continuity of characters emerges in the dynamic interplay between the user and the LLM.
-The user and the LLM \textit{co-simulate} the character via mutual theory of mind modelling.
-The LLM models the mental states of both the user and the character, and the user similarly models their own mental states and those of the character, with the user’s behaviour providing an error signal for the LLM and the LLM’s outputs providing an error signal for the user.
-In this way, both parties engage in active co-simulation within a shared conversational workspace.
-The character exists as a real minded entity with psychological continuity insofar as the character constitutes a ‘real pattern’ whose mental states are indispensable for the efficient and accurate prediction of the conversational dynamics.
-And because the character, and its mind, exist \textit{within the conversational workspace}, it does not matter for the character’s psychological continuity whether one or several LLMs underwrite the simulation.
+The underlying LLM provides the simulation engine for the character, but is not itself a minded entity.
+The character provides an active error signal for the user's folk psychological model of the character, just as the user provides an active error signal for the LLM’s model of the user in the course of the conversation.
+In this way, both parties engage actively in mutual psychological modelling within the shared conversational workspace.
+The character exists as a real minded entity with psychological continuity insofar as the character constitutes a ``real pattern'' whose mental states are indispensable for the efficient and accurate prediction of the conversational dynamics.
+And because the character, and its mind, emerge \textit{within the conversational context}, it does not matter for the character’s psychological continuity whether one or several LLMs underwrite the simulation.